butterfly-ops/docs/performance.md

 ## webp

-webp is an image format developed by Google for `web`.
-Webp format is not supported by all browser, but since it has a big improvement on image file sizes, we highly recommend you to use it.
+`webp` is an image format developed by Google for web. `webp` format is not supported by all browser, but since it has a big improvement on image file sizes, we highly recommend you to use it.

 `Butterfly` supports webp natively, which means that, if you enable Webp Support for a specific `Image Config`, an image file ending with .`webp`